verrazzano/docs/content/en/docs/setup/install/installation.md

 Verrazzano requires the following:

-- A kubernetes cluster and a compatible kubectl.
+- A Kubernetes cluster and a compatible `kubectl`.
-- Other versions have not been tested and are not guaranteed to work
 - At least 2 CPUs, 100GB disk storage, and 16GB RAM available on the Kubernetes worker nodes.